Sagelt/Dungeon-World/README.md

 What we hope you do with it is make new stuff: make classes, adventures, moves, even whole new games.

 ## Contributing
-In the unlikely case you're a roleplaying game geek who also wants to contribute directly, we're open to pull requests.
-Typo fixes are most welcome
+In case you're a roleplaying game geek who also wants to contribute directly, we're open to pull requests.
+Typo fixes and editing would be wonderful.

+If you start a pull request please also modify a1-Thanks.xml and add your name to the Contributors section so we can thank you.